Search

 Ticket options and inclusions

-The Lessons Management Forum will be delivered as a hybrid event, allowing those unable to join AFAC and AIDR in location to be confirmed to participate online.
+The Lessons Management Forum will be delivered as a hybrid event, allowing those unable to join AFAC and AIDR in Brisbane, Queensland to participate online.

 Virtual attendees will join via Zoom, and all delegates will use an online Q&A platform to engage with speakers.